 - Avoid certain fish with the highest mercury concentrations (see Figure 1 Choices to Avoid); and

-- Check for advisories for fish caught by family and friends and where no advisories exist, limit eating those fish to one serving a week and do not eat other fish that week.
+- Check for advisories for fish caught by family and friends and where no advisories exist, limit eating those fish to one serving a week, and not eat other fish that week.

 Generally, it is recommended that pregnant women get at least 200-500mg of DHA daily for these reasons.